mattwach/battery_drainer/README.md

 ![vgs curve](images/vgs_curve.png)

-> Note: The schematic has been update to use an alternate PFET due to the FQP27P06 no longer being produced.
+> Note: The schematic has been updated to use an alternate PFET due to the FQP27P06 no longer being produced.

 ### Vgs Control

-To achieve the target Vgs for the MOSFETs, we use an capacitor as detailed
+To achieve the target Vgs for the MOSFETs, we use a capacitor as detailed
 below:

 ![rc circuit](images/rc_circuit.png)

 The main element here is the 10u capacitor on the right side of the image.
-This capacitor is filled and emptied with charge to set the Vgs that each MOSFET will see.
+This capacitor is filled and emptied to set the Vgs that each MOSFET will see.

 Filling the capacitor is the 5k resistor, R16.
 If only this resistor and the capacitor existed, then the RC constant would be 5000 * 10e-6 = 50ms.
 When the capacitor is sufficiently charged, the MOSFETs will be turned off.

 The two transistor networks are used to drain the capacitor.
-The one on the left is the "slow" drain and the one on the right is the "fast" drain.
+The one on the left is a "slow" drain and the one on the right is a "fast" drain.
 The size of the resistors (R17 and R20) at the collector determines the drain speed.
 A microcontroller feeds in a PWM signal with a varying duty cycle to control how much charge they pull from the capacitor thus determining the Vgs value.

 In the power-on state, we can assume that SLOW and FAST are not driven at all (high Z).
 In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9